drunkennewbie/Training-Grounds/README.md

 	-Purpose: To allow better intergration into older servers not running ML Anything.
 Additionally allows better learning of the system
 - Added Krumpus
   - First Attempt of a Boss.

+### Feburary 19, 2019
+- After 2 weeks!
+Finally got it to work
+- Took ServUO ML Quest System and Merged it to RunUO -For Older Servers that Want to use the ML Quest System and hate the Current one.
+	-Anything with #Region New Quest needs to be updated to work this.